 }

 Much nicer than the Java version but it doesn't hold a candle to Erlang for terse!
-It does however have the marked benefit of being vastly easier to read and comprehend ;) I wish I knew how to get rid of the result var :(For reference, the Java equivalent (written to clearly express what is happening more than to be as lean as possible):
+It does however have the marked benefit of being vastly easier to read and comprehend ;) I wish I knew how to get rid of the result var :(

 import java.util.ArrayList;